itskingori/annotator_store-gem/README.md

 Annotator Store
 ===============

-Rails engine to implement a backend store for [Annotator][annotator].
+Rails engine to implement a Ruby backend store implementation for [Annotator][annotator].

 In case you were wondering: